mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/application-layer-use-cases.md

 That means that when we put the use cases directly into a subdomain, we can understand the capabilities of that subdomain right away.

+In DDD-lingo, Use Cases are the **application services**.
+They're responsible for retrieving the domain entities in addition to the information that they need in order to execute some domain logic.

+For example, in the `AcceptOffer(offerId: OfferId)` use case, all I have is the `OfferId`.
+That's not enough for me to do the _accept_ action.
+I'm going to need the entire `offer` entity in order to save `offer.accept()` and dispatch a `OfferAcceptedEvent` domain event.
+To get the `offer`, I'll need to use a **repository** to retrieve & save it. _That's_ how they're responsible for retrieving and spinning up an execution environment with domain entities.

 Let's look at how we might structure a project around use cases.

 ### Structuring projects around use cases